-WELL-IN’ AT THE WEIGHTS
+‘WELL-IN’ AT THE WEIGHTS

 Four of the last 13 winners were officially at least 5lb ‘well in’ having improved since the weights were unveiled in mid-February.
-Despite having won the Grand National the previous season, Tiger Roll was in fact as much as 8lb ‘well in’ last year having won the Cross Country Chase by 22 lengths after the weights were framed.
+Despite having won the Grand National the previous season, Tiger Roll was in fact as much as 8lb ‘well in’ for his second success having won the Cross Country Chase by 22 lengths after the weights were framed.
 In addition, Sunnyhillboy was defeated by just a nose in 2012 attempting to do likewise.
 This is significant as few contenders are ‘well in’ at all, let alone to the tune of 5lb+.
 Trying to find the best handicapped horse is usually the best way of attacking handicaps but that sometimes gets lost in all the facts and figures and luck-in-running required to win the Grand National.

-The consensus view after Neptune Collonges became the first winner since Red Rum to carry over 11st 5lb eight years ago (98 horses had tried and failed in the intervening 24 years) was that it was time to raise the white flag regards opposing the top weights.
+The consensus view after Neptune Collonges became the first winner since Red Rum to carry over 11st 5lb nine years ago (98 horses had tried and failed in the intervening 24 years) was that it was time to raise the white flag regards opposing the top weights.
 Every Grand National winner between 1984-2004 had carried no more than 11st but, with four consecutive winners between 2009-2012 carrying a minimum of 11st, the tide had not just started to turn, it had seemingly fully turned.
 The more compressed nature of the handicap appeared to suggest that this once-critical trends factor had seemingly run its course but then the 2013 and 2014 runnings were totally dominated by lower-weighted horses which coincided with the timing of the safety modifications.